disafronov/python-logging-objects-with-schema/README.md

   2. A new structured payload is built from the schema and the given `extra`.
   3. Only this structured payload is passed to the underlying stdlib logger.
-  4. After logging, if any validation problems were detected, a single ERROR message is logged with the full `problems` list (no exception is raised, ensuring 100% compatibility with standard logger behavior).
+  4. After logging, if any validation problems were detected, a single ERROR message is logged with the format:
+     `"Log data does not match schema: {problem1}; {problem2}; ..."`
+     (no exception is raised, ensuring 100% compatibility with standard logger behavior).

 ## Error handling